From the Editor

 Confederate Army during the American Civil War.

-41. Sarah French, Fox 61 News
+40. Sarah French, Fox 61 News

 pageants, winning Miss Arkansas Teen USA in 2003.

-42. Nora May French, born in
+41. Nora May French, born in

 1857, died in 1931, FFA Chart #14, was a

 politician, activist, singer, and business owner.
 He was the first African

 appointment came from Governor Len Small in 1922.

 b.
 23 Jun 1792, d.
 1 May 1854, FFA Chart #14, US

 United States House of representatives, serving from 1835-1847, 1843-1845 and

 1847-1849.
 Also served as a member of the Kentucky State Legislature.

 a native Kentuckian, received his Bachelor of Music degree in organ from the

 University of Louisville.
 He then attended the George Peabody College for